DIY Web Design May Not Help Your Small Business: Here’s Why

 Do-it-yourself websites have been around since the early days of AOL so it’s not surprising that so many go down this road.
 The reason?
 Usually, and most frequently cited, it’s cost — the perception that DIY web design is cheaper and you end up with a website either way.

-This article is not presented to tell you not to pursue a DIY website.
+I didn’t post this content to tell you not to pursue a DIY website.
 It is merely to point out potential pitfalls and hopefully steer you around them.
-It’s true that you can sign up for a nominally-priced Wix, Foursquare, or Weebly account and stand up a website pretty quickly, so let’s be clear.
+It’s true that you can sign up for a nominally-priced Squarespace, Wix or Weebly account and stand up a website pretty quickly, so let’s be clear.
 I am not denying that reality.
-They will give you some nice design template options, an array of plugins and form templates, and even a DIY SEO dashboard.
+They will give you some nice design template options (although the robust templates are a pay-for service), an array of plugin options (a few free, many paid), and even a DIY SEO dashboard.
 Hooray!
 Not so fast…

 Design Starts With Planning and Research